Why We Say No

 As a developer, do you really want to require a two car garage for a tiny house (some places would) when the occupants choose to be car-less or a one car family?
 Can you really think plunking a tiny house community next to a standard suburb (like some of the developers would have done), next to no public transportation or city services would be successful?
 What sorts of things do you think should be added (or taken away) to make for a successful tiny house community?
 Do you think a singular type of person is interested in a tiny house development?
 There is a lot of variation and I think being intentional about decisions and honing in on your specific market is the logical first step.
 First make an effort to understand your audience then approach a designer if it makes sense!

 People choosing to live tiny are choosing to live differently, and that has very little to do with their house.
 They LIVE differently.
-They spend their time differently.
+Spend their time differently.
 They spend their time-off differently.
 Their house usually just helps supplement their other choices.
 In general, they clearly aren’t looking for white picket fences and 2.5 kids (though some of us are ;-)).

 If you want more information